Wizcorp/phonegap-facebook-plugin/platforms/android/README.md

 If you plan on rolling this out on Android, please note that you will need to [generate a hash of your Android key(s) and submit those to the Developers page on Facebook](https://developers.facebook.com/docs/android/getting-started/facebook-sdk-for-android/) to get it working.
 Furthermore, if you are generating this hash on Windows (specifically 64 bit versions), please use version 0.9.8e or 0.9.8d of [OpenSSL for Windows](http://code.google.com/p/openssl-for-windows/downloads/list) and *not* 0.9.8k.
 Big ups to [fernandomatos](http://github.com/fernandomatos) for pointing this out!

+As a convenience you can use the plugin function `facebookConnectPlugin.getApplicationSignature()` to get the hash key.
+See [this document](http://plugins.telerik.com/plugin/facebook) on how to use this method.

 ## Example Apps

 `platforms/android` and `platforms/ios` contain example projects and all the native code for the plugin for both Android and iOS platforms.
 They also include versions of the Android and iOS Facebook SDKs.
 These are used during automatic installation.